Endoscopic Retrograde Cholangiopancreatography (ERCP)

 • Bleeding

-Certain presentations may be an indication for ERCP.
+Certain presentations may be an indication for to carry out an ERCP.
 These include, but are not limited to:

-• Causes include gallstones, strictures, tumours, trauma and injury to the bile duct, Sphincter of Oddi dysfunction
+• Causes include gallstones, strictures, tumours, trauma and injury to the bile duct, and sphincter of Oddi dysfunction

 Diagnostic purposes